akheron/typera/README.md

 ```

 This is because the validation of the request data can fail.
 The
-`Parser.body()` helper produces a `400 Bad Request` response with a
+`Parser.body()` middleware produces a `400 Bad Request` response with
-`string` body if the request body doesn't pass validation.
+a `string` body if the request body doesn't pass validation.
 To
 customize the returned error responses, use the `P` suffixed versions
 of the parser functions (`Parser.bodyP()`, `Parser.routeParamsP()`,
 etc.).
 See [Request Parsers](#request-parsers) below for more
 information.

-There's one piece still missing: adding our route handlers to app!
-Use
+There's one piece still missing: adding our route handlers to the app.
-the `router` function to create a router from a bunch of routes.
+Use the `router()` function to create a router from a bunch of routes,
+and the `.handler()` method of the router to get a handler that can be
+added to the app.

 Here's an example for [Koa]:
 ```typescript